By Janet Metzger on Friday, 28 June 2024

 Rarity and Cost

-Burl wood is rarer and often more expensive due to its unique growth patterns and the challenges in sourcing it.
+In minerals you have rocks and then there are gems.
+JUst like there is wood and then there are burls.
+Rare and beautiful wood you have and often more expensive due to its unique growth patterns and the challenges in sourcing it.
 Live edge wood, while still unique, is generally more readily available and can be more affordable.

 Both live edge and burl wood offer distinct and beautiful options for woodworking projects.
 By understanding their differences, you can choose the perfect type of wood to bring a touch of nature's artistry into your home.